RL4AA/RL4AA.github.io/content/contact.md

 ## About us

-Organizers of the 1st RL4AA workshop and the maintainers of the RL4AA collaboration site.
+Organizers of the 1st RL4AA workshop and the maintainers of the RL4AA collaboration.

 - [Andrea Santamaria Garcia](https://github.com/ansantam)
 - [Simon Hirländer](https://github.com/MathPhysSim)